-Details of current and upcoming classes can be found by selecting from the menu to the left.
+Details of current and upcoming classes as well as registration links can be found by selecting from the menu to the left.
 Study information is updated continually.

 Upcoming classes suitable for new or experienced students returning to meditation practice or Buddhist studies: